-(c) Restricted cash increased in 2014 due to refinancing of long-term debt.
-See Note 7 - Long-Term Debt, of the Notes to Consolidated Financial Statements (d) Amounts for 2014 and 2013 were restated in 2015 to reflect accounting standards adopted in that year.
+(c)Restricted cash increased in 2014 due to refinancing of long-term debt.
+See Note 7 - Long-Term Debt, of the Notes to Consolidated Financial Statements

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.